ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 ![](../media/death_zone/image221.jpg)between themselves.

 0-1 GIANT MERCENARY PLAYER INDUCEMENT
-350,000 G0LD PIECES, AVAILABLE T0 ANY TEAM Unlike regular players, Giants are not hired as permanent additions to a team.
+350,000 GOLD PIECES, AVAILABLE TO ANY TEAM Unlike regular players, Giants are not hired as permanent additions to a team.
 Instead, they are Induced during the pre-game sequence in exactly the same way